Parkin 84

 Last night, I heard them speak: Little shithead…I’ll leave it

-under the doormat.
+.
 Not quite right, as though spoken

 by a fungus radiating pinkly from the bole in a branch;